 It is not clear whether the proposed rule will impact stakeholder engagement.
 In combination with the additional consultation it is likely that it may encourage parties who may benefit from any changes to the cost allocation method to engage.
-However, the benefits of this are potentially minimal.
-This is because of the role of the guidelines to determine the content requirements of cost allocation methods, which are already subject to consultation.
-Further, negotiating parties are already able to access such information.
-It would therefore be expected that parties with sufficient information to constructively engage will already have access to such information.
+Increasing the level of information can be generally positive for stakeholder engagement, however the costs of providing such information are material and negotiating parties are already able to access such information.